 You can’t get bored in Madrid.
 Whatever you do and wherever you choose to go, it will be a good choice.
 I am sure that after my next visit to Madrid, a post like this one will contain a list of completely different places, equally worth recommending.

-I look forward to that and to spending more time in the great Spanish capital.
+I look forward to that and to spending more time in the great Spanish capital city.